UCLA-CS130/Team22/demo/demo.md

 - if authenticated, cookie given to browser to keep authentication for certain timeout
 	- server also stores authenticated cookies and clears expired cookies before authentication check
 - when POST form received, 302 found and redirect sent back so that refreshes do not resend POST data
-- currently storing usernames and passwords as plaintext, but could be implemented fully with database later
+- currently storing usernames and passwords as plaintext for proof of concept, but code is laid out such that a database can be easily implemented later

 ### Markdown

 #### demo

 This [current page](demo.md) is in markdown!

+#### description

+Converts a markdown text file to HTML style format.

 #### config